FerRacimo/GRoSS/README.md

 Rscript RunMultiBranch.R -e LazCombo_popfile.txt -r LAZ_Mandenka_Yoruba_Oceanian_EastAsian_NativeAmerican_Sardinian_EuropeA.R -o SNPstat_LAZ_Mandenka_Yoruba_Oceanian_EastAsian_NativeAmerican_Sardinian_EuropeA.tsv

 The output contains the chi-squared statistics and the corresponding p-values for each branch of the admixture graph.

+The Plotting_and_Windowing.txt file contains some R commands to merge SNPs into windows and plot the output.